Our 10 days driving from Casablanca to Tangier were a truly magical experience.

 Morocco is a country that has so much to offer.
 It is impressive to see how hard they are working to make it easier to travel.
 I had read negative reviews about it being dirty and not well kept, but I don’t think they were up to date with the recent improvements!
 It is clean and ready to welcome tourism!

 This is one of the reasons why we were so sad for not planning a longer stay here.
 There is so much worth seeing and I guess we underestimated it until we found ourselves here!
 Anyway our adventures, although short were without any doubt unforgettable!

 Driving or Bus?

-Personally we recommend renting a car, specially if traveling with a family.
-It was so much easier to just move around without having to carry our luggage back and forth.
-However if you are traveling alone the bus could be a good option too.
+Personally, we recommend renting a car, especially if traveling with a family.
+It was much easier to just move around without having to carry our luggage back and forth.
+However, if you are traveling alone the bus could be a good option too.

 Drive time and distance:

 - Casablanca to Marrakesh: 3 hours – about 242 km

 - Marrakesh to Ouarzazate: 4 hours – about 195 km